rogerwinkler/4members/README.md

 remember the passwords, you'll need them in step 10.

 9. Set environment variables for the database connection.
-This may deviate from the following lines depending on the operating system and installation you're using:
+This may deviate from the following lines depending on the operating system and installation you're using.
+Or you may set them globally in `/etc/environment`, but then without the `export` keyword:

     ```
     export PGHOST="database.server.com"